microsoft/rnx-kit/incubator/polyfills/README.md

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

-This is a polyfills "autolinker" for Metro.
+This is a polyfills "autolinker" for React Native.
 It works like native module autolinking, but gathers polyfills from dependencies instead.

-> **Note**
->
-> This package is temporary.
-Ideally, this should be upstreamed to
-> `@react-native-community/cli`.

 ## Motivation